 Posted on July 16, 2021

-Members looking to sell their Disney timeshare are in the most envious position in the timeshare industry, due to the impressive demand for the product.
+Members looking to sell their DVC timeshare points are in the most envious position in the timeshare industry, due to the impressive demand for the product.
 Disney timeshare points generally hold their value better than any other timeshare program in the world, due to the strength of the Disney brand and the entertainment products associated with the behemoth known as The Walt Disney Company.

 For Club members wondering if they can sell their timeshare back to Disney, the real question you should be asking yourself is why would you want to sell it back to them in the first place?